madhura1105/portfolio/README.md

 # portfolio
+Navigate to /src/index.js

-To run first npm install
+To run the first npm install
-then npm start
+then npm start.
+Open  http://localhost:3000 to deploy the website.